 - Will explain how they know the bugs have been eliminated, educate you on the prevention of future infestations and if applicable, will assist property management in the inspection and treatment of nearby apartments/townhomes.

 Bed bug infestations can be a big health concern for the public.
 They will not go away on their own so it’s important to get help as soon as you can.
-A bed bug exterminator will do so safely and in a manner that will not spread the infestation to others.
+A bed bug exterminator, like the Bed Bugs Exterminators Queens, will do so safely and in a manner that will not spread the infestation to others.
 Depending on the severity, it may take many treatments to fully eradicate them.
 It’s not cheap, but you want it done right so they don’t come back!
 Do your research and look for a reputable company that will take care of the problem and educate you on the prevention of further infestations.
 There is help available!